uni380/laptop/README.md

 * Tmux for saving project state and switching between projects
 * Watch for periodically executing a program and displaying the output
 * Pry as interactive Ruby console and debugger (added by uni380)
+* Homesick gem for managing dotfiles (added by uni380)

 It should take less than 15 minutes to install (depends on your machine).